 Technology transformation is accelerating, but financial services leaders typically only get one shot at getting it right and face challenging decisions around how they reimagine their business and technology strategies and supporting service delivery models to maximise the benefits of technology investment.

 Peru has many years of experience working with financial services clients in the UK and Ireland.
-We have helped clients maximise the return on their IT investment through development and execution of strategic sourcing initiatives and have undertaken cost and contract reviews of major outsource deals to ensure value for money and effectiveness of commercial agreements.
+We have helped clients maximise the return on their IT investment through development and execution of initiatives and have undertaken cost and contract reviews of major outsource deals to ensure value for money and effectiveness of commercial agreements.
 Many of our financial services clients have relied on our supplier management expertise to help them design and implement effective governance controls to underpin regulatory compliance requirements and when supplier relationships have gone off track, we have helped clients understand and address root cause issues and optimised commercial agreements.

 When considering major transformation initiatives, it is critical for financial services organisations to have the right capabilities and disciplines in place and our change experts can help you shape and mobilise major programmes and undertake maturity reviews focusing on people, process and technology.